 Eastern Bluebirds with Fledglings at Oxtongue Lake

-My dad, who lives at Oxtongue Lake in Ontario, had been trying for 15 years to woo a pair of Eastern Bluebirds (Sialia sialis) to nest on his property.
+My dad, had been trying for 15 years to woo a pair of Eastern Bluebirds (Sialia sialis) to nest on his property at Oxtongue Lake in Ontario.
 Not since the year 2000 had he even seen Eastern Bluebirds in the area.
-You can imagine how excited he was this May when a pair showed up and demonstrated interest in one of his homemade nest boxes.
+You can imagine how excited he was when a pair showed up in May 2015, and demonstrated interest in one of his homemade nest boxes.
 Read more

 An Eastern bluebird near Cambridge in Ontario